 Here’s what you’ll need:

-- (2) cakes, baked as directed, one as a sheet cake, one baked in a loaf pan
+- (2) cake mixes, baked as directed, one as a sheet cake, one in (2) round pans

 - Candy Corn (for the teeth)